New Partnership Leads to the Establishment of the Ron Blue Center at Cornerstone University

 In preparing students to think biblically about their money in the present and future, the university looks forward to resourcing students with new ways to understand, address and handle student debt.

-The institute's curriculum may also prepare students to offer peer-to-peer financial advising appointments in future years, promoting the hands-on application of principles learned in the classroom to real-life scenarios.
+The center's curriculum may also prepare students to offer peer-to-peer financial advising appointments in future years, promoting the hands-on application of principles learned in the classroom to real-life scenarios.

 "Equipping our students with financial wisdom is an important way to empower them to impact their world for Christ," Newhouse said.
 "By giving generously, avoiding the use of debt, spending less than they earn, setting long-term financial goals and planning for financial margin, our graduates will flourish wherever their vocation takes them."